EagleStrike007/Master-thesis-6D-pose-estimation/2_RasterTriangle/README.md

 [RasterTriangle](https://github.com/ethnhe/raster_triangle) is a non-photorealtic rendering software created by the creators of FFB6D.
 It is a simple renderer for synthesis data with as input a mesh and poses, and as output the rendered RGB image, depth image, mask image and annotations.
-Each set of images (RGB, depth and mask) along with their annotation are stored in a .pkl-file.
+Each set of images (RGB, depth and mask) along with their annotation are stored in a *.pkl* file.
 RasterTriangle can create two types of data named *Rendered* and *Fused*.

 # Table of contents
 1. Installation of RasterTriangle